AnthonyFuller/TonyTools/Documentation/libraries/hmlanguages.md

 The entire library can be included in a file through `#include <TonyTools/Languages.h>`.

 There is a [tool](/tools/hmlanguagetools) which implements this library in full.
 The [source](https://github.com/AnthonyFuller/TonyTools/blob/master/Tools/HMLanguageTools) can be used as a reference implementation.

 This page will go into detail about the formats, naming conventions used by the tool, and more.
-Technical details, such as structure of the raw files, will be in collapsible sections.
+Technical details, such as structure of the raw files, will be in collapsible sections (but these have yet to be added).

 ## Language Maps